eficode-academy/kubernetes-katas/persistent-storage.md

 Kubernetes, a persistent volume claim (PVC) is a request for storage by a user.
 It is a way for a pod to request a specific amount of storage from the cluster.
-When a PVC is created, it is automatically bound to a persistant volume (PV) that satisfies the PVC's requirements.
+When a PVC is created, it is automatically bound to a persistent volume (PV) that satisfies the PVC's requirements.

 A storage class (SC) is a way to define the properties of a PV.
 It is a blueprint for creating PVs, and it specifies things like the type of storage, the amount of storage, and the access modes for